fbpx

 Open Days

-Open Days are for those interested in studying at the school.
-Teachers and other staff present the school, its opportunities, the admission procedure, and the content and methods of study in various media fields.
-A special Open Day is the Media Day, which is the culmination of the students‘ practical training.
-On this day, the College of Journalism simulates the daily operations of media houses, and students must handle assigned topics within one day.
-Prospective students can also take a „tour“ of the various student newsrooms, studios, and editing rooms.
+A special Open Day is the Media Day, which serves as a highlight of students‘ practical training.
+On this day, the College of Journalism simulates the daily operations of media houses, and students must complete assigned topics within one day.

 Orientation Week